 Knowingly or unknowingly, every human being is searching for infinite happiness.
 We are on the Path of Bliss.

-The Path of Bliss was founded in India in 1955 by the yoga master Shrii Shrii Anandamurti.
+The Path of Bliss has its origins in the person and philosophy of the yoga master Shrii Shrii Anandamurti.
 The mission of Anandamurti and the Path of Bliss is to create a world where every person will get a chance to realize his or her full potential and reach spiritual perfection.

 To bring this vision into reality the Path of Bliss in the USA is working in the following areas:

 - Personal Development: Teaching yoga, meditation and other self-development techniques on a non-commercial basis

 - Social Service: offering emergency relief as well as ongoing programs providing people with the basic necessities of life: food, shelter, clothing, education and medical care.